jadecobra/python_tdd_exercises/source/code/make_tdd/code_make_python_tdd_sh.rst

 BONUS: makePythonTdd.sh
 #################################################################################

-Since you are the adventurous type and made it in here, I have added 2 lines for you that automate opening the test file and source file for the projects
+Since you are the adventurous type and made it this deep in the book, I have added extra lines that

+* make the project with ``PROJECT_NAME`` as the name if you do not give a name
+* make the class name in :ref:`CapWords format<CapWords>`
+* open the test file and source file in your editor

 .. literalinclude:: makePythonTddPlus.sh
   :language: shell
   :linenos:
-  :emphasize-lines: 23-24
+  :emphasize-lines: 2-6

 this works with `Visual Studio Code`_ you can change it to use the command for any `Integrated Development Environment`_ you like